 Our minimum rental is three nights.
 Check-in time is 5pm, and check-out is 10am.
 For a relaxed wedding we recommend at least four nights.

-To secure the booking, you need to pay half the chateau rental fee.
-The other half, along with the security deposit and the stables hire are due two months before the start of the rental.
+To secure the booking, you need to pay a third of the chateau rental fee.
+The remainder, along with the security deposit and the stables hire, is due three months before the start of the rental.